weifengcao/googlebase/README.md

-# googlebase - Really Google One
+# googlebase - A Real Google One
 Google has everything for developers, however, it needs developers to configure and select suitable tools.
 Moreover, non-IT professionals are unable to use google service.
 If we lower the bar, so the non-IT companies and professionals, even SWEs use Google as a simple toy, that'll be great.

 Agentic workflow for all companies: